T3kton/t3kton.github.io/source/contractor/TryIt.rst

 now edit `/etc/subcontractor.conf`
 enable the modules you want to use, remove the ';' and set the 0 to a 1.
 The 1 means one task for that plugin at a time.
+If you want to be able to process more targets at the same time, you can try 2 or 4 depending on the plugin, the resources of your vm, etc.  You may also want to change the `poll_delay` to 5, this will cause subcontractor to ask for more tasks every 5 seconds instead of the default
-If you want things to go faster, you can try 2 or 4 depending on the plugin, the resources of your vm, etc. In the dhcpd section, make sure interface and tftp_server are correct, tftp_server should be the ip of the vm on the new internal interface.
+20. If we were setting up a system that would be processing a lot of tasks, we would want to slow this down to reduce the overhead on contractor.
+In the dhcpd section, make sure interface and tftp_server are correct, tftp_server should be the ip of the vm on the new internal interface.

 now start up subcontractor::